littleraskol/Government-Variety-Pack/lrsk-gov-var/description.md

 [b]Other Contributors[/b]
 [list]
 [*]Steam user [url=https://steamcommunity.com/profiles/76561198025179504]Namazuo "Horse Poop" Toushiro[/url] came up with something like 17 new government suggestions that were all awesome, I added them and they served as the inspiration for a few more.
-[*]Steam user [url=https://steamcommunity.com/profiles/76561198019142950]Garlic Pudding[/url] came up with four government ideas I incorporated, and one I have yet to incorporate but a new Civic is WIP for it.
+[*]Steam user [url=https://steamcommunity.com/profiles/76561198019142950]Garlic Pudding[/url] came up with five government ideas I incorporated, and one I have yet to incorporate but a new Civic is WIP for it.
 [/list]

 [i][b]Compatibility and Patches[/b][/i]